peiwren/recipeapp/README.md

 ### `Super Recipes`
 It is a recipe search app.
-The users can search recipes, view the recipe source page and youtube video.
+The users can search recipes by simply typing in a key ingredient.
+If there are any recipes, the app will show all the recipes that contain the search keyword.
+Then the users can go to each recipe source page and youtube video for instructions.

 ### `Technology Used:`
 HTML, CSS, MongoDB, Express JS, Node JS, React, Heroku